ibm-cloud-docs/dr-automation-powervs/workload-migration.md

    QA_rjakka15JulyNonHA_Cluster Online  3.3.2.0           No            12347  12348
    ```

-7. Now you will have to cleanup the source deployment using the following commands:
+7. Cleanup the source deployment using the following commands:

 - To delete the cluster on the source node, run the following command: